CIPHER MACHINES AND CRYPTOLOGY

 Cryptography was used to secure secret communications from military leaders, diplomats, spies and religious groups.
 Unfortunately, most of the early ciphers revealed statistical information which could be used to break them.
 As early as the 9th century, Arab mathematicians discovered frequency analysis and developed methods to break ciphers.
 This started the race between codemakers and codebreakers.

-George Fabyan founded in 1913 a private research laboratory in Geneva, Illinois, that pioneered modern cryptography, later known as the Riverbank's Department of Codes and Ciphers.
+George Fabyan founded in 1913 a private research laboratory in Geneva, Illinois. that pioneered modern cryptography, later known as the Riverbank's Department of Codes and Ciphers.
 During the First World War, Riverbank helped several U.S. government departments on cryptanalysis and trained military personnel.
 Their most renowned codebreakers were Elizebeth Smith and William F. Friedman, who later married.
 William became chief cryptanalyst for the War Department in 1921 and later led the U.S. Signals Intelligence Service (SIS) for more than two decades.

 After the First World War, two types of machines dominated the market.
-The electromechanical rotor machines such as the German Enigma and Siemens & HalskeT-52, and the British Typex, and the fully mechanical pin-and lug machines like the Hagelin series.
-Although machines took over most of the work, pencil-and-paper based hand ciphers still remained in use for short-time tactical purposes, where the time to cryptanalyze them would render the tactical information useless.
-For example, the secure Double Transposition hand cipher was used until the end of the Second World War by both Allied an Axis forces.
-Some pencil-and-paper ciphers such as one-time pads were even used during the Cold War for clandestine operations by intelligence services.
+The electromechanical rotor machines such as the German Enigma and Siemens & Halske T-52, the British Typex, and the fully mechanical pin-and lug machines like the Hagelin series.
+Although machines took over much of the work, the manual pencil-and-paper ciphers still remained in use for short-time tactical purposes, where the time to cryptanalyze them would render the tactical information useless.

 All major countries realized the importance of intelligence gathering and new organizations saw the light.
 During the Second World War, Elizebeth Firedmans's team worked at the U.S Coast Guard Cryptanalytic Unit 387.
 In Britain, Room 40 was reorganized into the Government Communications & Cipher School (GC&CS), which played a decisive role during the Second World War.
 Amongst their most famous cryptologist were Alan Turing, Alastair Denniston, Dilly Knox and John Tiltman.
+GC&CS was the wartime predecessor of current British Government Communications Headquarters (GCHQ).

 In the United States, the Signal Intelligence Service (SIS) and the Communications Security section of the Office of Naval communications (OP-20-G) were the most important code breaking organizations with legendary cryptologists such as William Friedman and Meredith Gardner.
 Elizebeth Smith worked for Coast Guard Cryptanalytic Unit 387 and the FBI, leading the breaking of the Enigma machines used by German spies in South America during the Second World War.

-The Second World War lead to improved cipher machines like the American SIGABA and SIGCUM, and the German Lorenz SZ-40 and Schlusselgeraet 41.
+The Second World War led to improved cipher machines like the American SIGABA and SIGCUM, and the German Lorenz SZ-40 and Schlusselgeraet 41.
 To break the huge amount of encrypted message traffic the codebreaker had to build new, automated machines, which lead directly to the development of the first digital computers.
 In Bletchley Park, Max Newton and Tommy Flowers developed the Colossus, a digital programmable computer to break the Lorenz SZ-40/42 messages.
 This was the first step in the evolution of cryptography towards the new computer age.
 However, new improved electro-mechanical cipher machines such as the TSEC/KL-7, Fialka M-127 and Hagelin CX-52 were designed and remained in service until the 1980s, when the digitalization really broke through.

 It was Claude Elwood Shannon who laid the foundations for modern cryptography in 1948 with his famous Information Theory.
 William Friedman became head of the crypto division of the U.S. Armed Forces Security Agency (AFSA) in 1949 and chief cryptologist for its successor the National Security Agency (NSA) in 1952.
-Elizebeth and William Friedman had lead the United States into to modern age of cryptography.
+Elizebeth and William Friedman had led the United States into to modern age of cryptography.

 The development of electronics and digital computers after the Second World War made it possible to create encryption algorithms, far more complex than before.
 The new computer algorithms were no longer based on the simple substitution, transposition and fractioning of letters and words, but on a large number of complex operations on data bits.
 One of the first block ciphers - encryption performed on blocks of data bits - was the Lucifer cipher, designed by Feistel and Coppersmith for IBM, and based on what is known as a Feistel network.